Diamondbacks vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 2-1.
+- In three games as the underdog over the last 10 matchups, the Diamondbacks have a record of 2-1.

-- In their last 10 matchups with a total posted by oddsmakers, the Diamondbacks and their opponents are 2-6-2 when it comes to hitting the over.
+- When it comes to the over/under, the Diamondbacks and their opponents are 2-7-1 in their last 10 games.

-- The Diamondbacks have gone 3-3-0 against the runline over their past 10 games (six of those games had a runline set by oddsmakers).
-Arizona games have finished below the total three consecutive times, and the average total during this span was 9.3 runs.
+- The Diamondbacks have gone 4-3-0 against the spread over their past 10 contests (seven of those contests had a spread listed by oddsmakers).
+Arizona games have gone under the point total four straight times, and the average total in this streak was 9.2 runs.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have come away with 17 wins in the 30 contests they have been listed as the underdogs in this season.
+- The Diamondbacks have been underdogs in 31 games this season and have come away with the win 18 times (58.1%) in those contests.

-- Arizona has a record of 13-11 in games where bookmakers have it as underdogs of at least +105 on the moneyline.
+- Arizona is 2-1 this season when entering a game as the underdog by +170 or more on the moneyline.

-- The moneyline set for this matchup implies the Diamondbacks have a 48.8% chance of walking away with the win.
+- The moneyline set for this matchup implies the Diamondbacks have a 37% chance of coming away with a victory in the contest.

-- Games involving Arizona have gone over the total set by oddsmakers in 26 of 57 chances this season.
+- Games involving Arizona have gone over the total set by bookmakers in 26 of 58 chances this season.

-- The Diamondbacks are 5-3-0 against the spread in their eight games that had a posted line this season.
+- The Diamondbacks are 6-3-0 against the spread in their nine games with a line set by sportsbooks this season.

 Diamondbacks Splits